riiyu7/Milan-Food-CA/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would also like to thank the [Code Institute](https://codeinstitute.net) for providing me insipiration via the projecttutorials and content.
+- I would also like to thank the [Code Institute](https://codeinstitute.net) for providing me insipiration via the project tutorials and content.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.